IEFBR14 Utility

 Catalog Datasets

-• Cataloging makes the dataset entry in the Catalog table with the volume serial number.
-So that if you search the dataset from the Data Set List Utility (ISPF 3.4) by providing the dataset name, you can find the dataset.
+Catalog makes the dataset entry in the catalog table with the volume serial number.
+So that if we search the dataset from the Data Set List Utility (ISPF 3.4), we can find the dataset.
+The disposition to catalog the dataset is DISP=(OLD,CATLG,..).

 Example -